 Heating pads, as well as cold packs, grant comfort to tender trunks.
 Many doctors suggest utilizing ice for the first two days after injury, especially if there’s swelling and then opting for heat.
 We can’t say whether ice or heat benefits more.
 It is recommended for patients to use that which they find comfort with their skin protected.

 In sleep, both quantity and quality matter.
 Not only is the amount of rest essential but the actual position in which you sleep also matters a lot.
 Sleeping in an awkward pose or on a mattress with no support causes back pain.
 Back sleepers must place pillows under the knees.
 Side sleepers must put pads between the knees for keeping the spine in a good position.
 Stomach sleeping makes your neck or head twist and could put unnecessary stress on your back.
+Also, considering the mattress, make sure to research the best options for people dealing with back pain.
+One of such options is Puffy, which can be a great deal during the Puffy mattress Black Friday period.

 Smoking not only damages your lungs.
 It can hurt your back as well.
 Research featured in the American Journal of Medicine stated that smokers are likely to develop back pain more than non-smokers.
 Nicotine constricts the blood vessels decreasing the flow of blood to the tissue.
 Quitting smoking can alleviate your back pain.